qqwweee/keras-yolo3/README.md

 python yolo_video.py [video_path] [output_path (optional)]
 ```

-For Tiny YOLOv3, just do in a similar way, just specify model path and anchor path with `--model model_file` and `--anchors anchor_file`.
+For Tiny YOLOv3, just do in a similar way, just specify model path and anchor path with `-m model_file` and `-a anchor_file`.

 ### Usage
 Use --help to see usage of yolo_video.py: